nsanzimfura-eric/uba-rwanda-client/README.md

-# uba-rwanda-client

-Driver services Mobile App using React Native

-- Here is a short video description: [UBA(Uber)](https://drive.google.com/file/d/1p0LRC82py29wUOGx8qet7SD883DVizmf/view?usp=sharing)

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started

-> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+>**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server